gilescope/book-exploring-async-basics/src/7_1_the_main_loop.md

 for us to cover in this book, but hopefully you'll find yourself in pretty good shape to dig further once we're finished.

-If you do want to know more about the Node eventloop I have two talks for you that I find great (and correct) on this subject:

-This first one is made held by [@piscisaureus](https://github.com/piscisaureus) and is an excellent 15 minute overview:
-<iframe width="560" height="315" src="https://www.youtube.com/embed/PNa9OMajw9w" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The second one is slightly longer but is also an excellent talk held by [Bryan Hughes](https://github.com/nebrius)
-<iframe width="560" height="315" src="https://www.youtube.com/embed/zphcsoSJMvM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>